Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 9. Azure Static Web Apps: Introducing a Dedicated Pricing Plan

-Azure Static Web Apps is introducing a dedicated pricing plan, now in preview, designed to support enterprise-grade features for enhanced networking and data storage.
+Azure Static Web Apps is introducing a **dedicated pricing plan**, now in preview, designed to support enterprise-grade features for enhanced networking and data storage.
 This new plan utilises dedicated compute capacity, providing network isolation to enhance security, and enhanced quotas for more custom domains within an app service plan.
 Furthermore, it includes "always-on" functionality for Azure Static Web Apps managed functions, offering built-in API endpoints to connect to backend services.
 These features aim to deliver more advanced capabilities to customers, ensuring their web apps are both scalable and secure.

 ---

 ### 10. Microsoft Dev Box: New Features for Developer Productivity and Enterprise Management

-Microsoft Dev Box has been updated with new features aimed at improving developer productivity and offering enhanced enterprise management capabilities.
-These updates include team customisations and images, now in private preview, and project-based catalogs, in preview, enabling developer leads and platform engineers to create customised development environments for their teams.
+Microsoft Dev Box has been updated with new features aimed at improving developer productivity and offering **enhanced enterprise management capabilities**.
+These updates include **team customisations** and **images**, now in private preview, and **project-based catalogs**, in preview, enabling developer leads and platform engineers to create customised development environments for their teams.

 An improved connection experience is available in the Windows App, in preview, offering quick access to Dev Box in the taskbar and seamless transition between Dev Box and Windows devices.
-For enterprise management, Dev Box connection telemetry is now generally available through Azure Monitor, providing insights into performance and system events.
+For enterprise management, **Dev Box connection telemetry** is now generally available through **Azure Monitor**, providing insights into performance and system events.

-Additionally, a hibernation feature on disconnect helps optimise costs by letting dev boxes hibernate when there is no active remote desktop protocol session.
-The updates also introduce the ability for developer tool vendors to create and publish Dev Box-compatible custom images via the "Windows client for developers" image in the Azure Marketplace, and new deployment regions have been added to improve connectivity performance and latency.
+Additionally, a **hibernation** feature on disconnect helps **optimise costs** by letting dev boxes hibernate when there is no active remote desktop protocol session.
+The updates also introduce the ability for developer tool vendors to create and publish Dev Box-compatible custom images via the **"Windows client for developers"** image in the Azure Marketplace, and new deployment regions have been added to improve connectivity performance and latency.

 Check out **[Microsoft Dev Box is levelling up](https://devblogs.microsoft.com/develop-from-the-cloud/microsoft-dev-box-is-leveling-up-to-support-your-development-needs/?wt.mc_id=DT-MVP-5004771)** for more information.